 Worn brick walls and an industrial interior are what makes this place so unique.
 If all you’re looking for is a simple and friendly spot to drink good beers alongside friends while the game is on, then look no further.

 Aussie food and beer combined with live international sports on impressive HD large screen TVs will always be a recipe for success.
-Showing favourites like cricket and football to even horse riding, enjoy your game right on the Singapore river.
-It’s known as ‘Singapore’s home of live sport’ for a reason!
-Keep an eye on their Facebook to see what games will be on and when.
+Showing favourites like cricket and football to even horse riding, Boomarang Sports Bar is the place to go with your pals.
+Keep an eye on their Facebook page to see what games will be on and when.

 Address: 60 Robertson Quay #01-15, The Quayside, Singapore 238252